 The weeks that followed were full of financial benefits spreadsheets, entertaining discussions and a hankering that we both knew what the answer was regardless.
-We loved Arizona too, we could see ourselves there for a long time!

-But, we have, quite literally, set up our careers, moves, life sacrifices and many margaritas for even the chance at an opportunity like this.
+We have, quite literally, set up our careers, moves, life sacrifices and many margaritas for even the chance at an opportunity like this.

 Him putting in endless hours studying, training, working and missing so many of the fun events all us non-medicine people look forward to, including sleep, and me leaving a cushy paycheck to start my own biz, which gives us the flexibility that medicine requires, among other things.